LunaBraga/PORTFOLIO/README.md

 • Visual Studio Code

+• Figma - to communicate with designers, developers and to made HTML & CSS projects by myself (CV).

+• Slack - for communication within the team

 • Screenpresso

-• Slack - to communicate with team
+• Jira

 • Google Analytics